That Virtue Lesson on Justice

-Everything you need to deliver a CCD or Religious Ed lesson on prudence is included in this packet.
+Everything you need to deliver a CCD or Religious Ed lesson on justice is included in this packet.
 These materials could also be used for home catechesis or a Sunday school class as well.

 That Virtue Lesson on Justice Student Packet

-A core lesson sheet is provided, which explains the virtue of temperance in a simple yet thorough way.
+A core lesson sheet is provided, which explains the virtue of justice in a simple yet thorough way.
 The miracle of Christ feeding the multitudes from Luke 9:12-17 is featured in this lesson as Jesus shows the importance of reliance on prayer and meeting the needs of others.
 The scripture passage is included in the packet.
-Additional printables are included for scripture study, Saint study, lesson reinforcement and fact recall; they include a Fill-in-the-Faces worksheet, a graphic organizer activity, a lesson based cloze activity that reiterates the main paragraph from the student lesson sheet and more.
+Additional printables are included for scripture study, Saint study, lesson reinforcement, and fact recall; they include a Fill-in-the-Faces worksheet, a graphic organizer activity, a lesson based cloze activity that reiterates the main paragraph from the student lesson sheet and more.
 Discussion activities and practical applications are also provided.

 That Virtue Lesson on Justice Teacher Guide

 The teacher guide includes a cover sheet, a copy of all student content, a detailed lesson plan, and an answer key.

 Each liturgy lesson contains fun activities or extensions, which are found immediately following the lesson plan pages.
 One is based on creativity and the other on gameplay.

 The Play to Learn Lesson Extension in this lesson is a thematic word search.

 The Create to Learn Lesson Extensions in this lesson include the mini-book My Book About the Virtue of Justice.
 Children are also encouraged to decorate their lesson cover in a creative way, which is explained in the lesson plan.